Analysts weigh in on the blockchain outlook, including how the landscape will continue to transform in 2020 with the bitcoin halving.

 “One of the interesting things that I’ve been reading about has been that the miners are more well positioned to keep the price of the asset lower to squeeze out the smaller miners,” said Martin.
 “That way, when the block rewards get cut in half next year, you almost have more of a monopoly on who’s processing the miner and it is dominated by the large powerhouses out there.”

-Evidently, it will be interesting to watch how the bitcoin community responds leading up to the event.
+It will be interesting to watch how the bitcoin community responds leading up to the event.

 Blockchain outlook 2020: Investor takeaway